TAR.GZ to GZ Converter

 1. Upload your TAR.GZ file

-2. Choose GZ as the output format
+2. Choose GZ as output format

-4. Download your converted file
+5. Download your converted file

 Why Convert TAR.GZ to GZ file?